NetickNetworking/NetickDocumentation/articles/4-network-property.md

 }
 ```

-Let's also modify our `GameplayManager` to also send the randomize color bool input using Space key code.
+Let's also modify our `GameplayManager` to also set the `randomizeColor` using the Space key.
 ```cs
 public class GameplayManager : NetworkEventsListener
 {